Tutorial 6: Structure-Guided Generation

 condition_configs

-Component to outpaint (available choice: x, h, xh).
+Component to outpaint (x, h, or xh).

 n_retrys